10 Brilliant Ways to Squeeze Extra Storage Space Out of a Small Kitchen

 9. Organize a drawer diagonally.

 Organizing things diagonally can help you find more room in a drawer.
 You can buy a ready made organizer or just make your own.
+Working on the diagonal, instead of right angles, can give you much more flexibility on how you use the space inside your drawers.

 Get the steps: How To Build a Diagonal Drawer Organizer